jaspector

 A building permit is required for all new construction, additions, alterations, demolitions, and structural changes within unincorporated Teton County.

+Not all construction work requires a permit in unincorporated Teton County, ID.
 The following work is generally exempt: One-story detached accessory structures ≤120 sq ft; Fences ≤6 feet in height; Retaining walls ≤4 feet in height; Sidewalks and driveways ≤30 inches above adjacent grade.
+When in doubt, confirm with the local building department before starting work.